 About Reflux and Nausea after taking Supplements

 I will discontinue taking the NAC for now at least.
-I don’t seem to be having any problems with the other supplements (I started taking these separately so that I could narrow down which one was giving me the heartburn, this is how I narrowed it down to the NAC).
+I don’t seem to be having any problems with the other supplements (I started taking these separately to narrow down which one was giving me the heartburn, this is how I narrowed it down to the NAC).

 There is always the possibility that a supplement will cause a digestive upset.
 If taking more than one supplement at a time it is important to identify the offending one then stop it for a while before carefully reintroducing it a few days later.